icc-sgma/resource-server/README.md

 ## Configuration

 First run `Authorization-server` and get a token, then use that token in `Autorization` property in headers.
+Find authorization-server project to understand how to get a token.

 ## JKS File